Benefits of Pumpkin Seeds

 Family: Cucurbitaceae (Gourd)

 Pumpkin seeds, sometimes called pepitas, or their scientific name Cucurbita maxima, differ slightly from traditional American pumpkin seeds.
-Pepitas are the shell-less interior of pumpkin seeds but are still classified as pumpkin seeds.
-Pumpkin seeds are oval-shaped with cream-colored husks, while pepitas are the same shape but without the husk/shell, only exposing the green interior of the seed (1).
-Pumpkin seeds and pepitas are often roasted and enjoyed as a snack, but they are also brimming with health benefits.
+Pepitas are the shell-less interior of pumpkin seeds (the seed of the seed, if you will).
+Pumpkin seeds are oval-shaped with cream-colored husks, while pepitas are the same shape but without the husk/shell, exposing the seed’s green interior (1).
+Pumpkin seeds and pepitas are often roasted and enjoyed as a snack, but they also have many health benefits.

 Rich in Nutrients